joncoop/js-cart/INSTRUCTIONS.md

     <span id="item_count">0</span>
     ```

 2. You do not need to add a link to your checkout page as it will  be reachable by clicking 'checkout' on the cart page.
-However, if you do choose to provide a link to your checkout page, add an `id="checkout_link"` attribute.
+However, if you do choose to provide a link to your checkout page, you can add an `id="checkout_link"` attribute.
 Then the link will point to the cart page rather than checkout if the cart is empty.

     ```html
     <a id="checkout_link" href="checkout.html">Checkout</a>